nthykier/IDEA-debpkg/README.md

  * Documentation for some known fields ("CTRL + mouse-over")
  * Folding of long field values with `License` and `Copyright` folded by default.
  * Check fields are placed in a paragraph where it makes sense.
- * Basic verification of patterns in the `Files` field (wildcards are currently not supported).
+ * Basic verification of patterns in the `Files` field.
+The plugin only partly supports wildcards and will err on the side of assuming a wildcard matches when in doubt.
  * Spellchecking of relevant fields (e.g. `Comment`, `Disclaimer` and `Source`).

 Plus the features listed for Generic deb822 files.

+Notably missing features for `debian/copyright`.
+The License fields are *not* validated.

 ### Generic deb822 files (*.deb822, *.dsc, *_\*\_\*.buildinfo, *\_\*\_\*.changes)